-The Tunnel of Trees is a narrow road that runs along a spectacular bluff overlooking Lake Michigan.
-It weaves up and around, with especially sharp twists at Devil’s Elbow (reputed to be haunted by an evil spirit and voices after dark) and at Horseshoe Curve or Bend.
-Along the way you'll find the unique shops, great food, spectacular scenery and fascinating history that make Northern Michigan, and M-119's Tunnel of Trees, a perfect Michigan getaway.
+M-119 begins at the north end of Petoskey, but doesn’t become The Tunnel of Trees until north of Harbor Springs.
+From Harbor Springs M-119/Tunnel of Trees becomes a narrow road that runs 20 miles along a spectacular bluff overlooking Lake Michigan, with especially sharp twists at Devil’s Elbow (reputed to be haunted by an evil spirit and voices after dark) and at Horseshoe Curve or Bend.
+Along the way you’ll find the unique shops, great food & drink, spectacular scenery and fascinating history that all add up to make M-119′s Tunnel of Trees, a perfect Northern Michigan vacation.

-Here's MyNorth.com and Traverse, Northern Michigan's Guide to the Tunnel of Trees.
+Here’s MyNorth.com and Traverse, Northern Michigan’s Guide to the Tunnel of Trees, chalk full of great travel ideas.
 Sit back and enjoy the ride!

-M-119 offers glimpses into the forest and wide openings to vistas that draw your attention elsewhere.
+M-119/Tunnel of Trees offers glimpses into the forest and through wide openings to inspiring vistas.
 I have traveled this route for years, hundreds of times, in every season, and with each trip something new catches my interest—maybe a spectacular view of the lake, or snow cloaking the dark green hemlocks in winter.
 In spring, the number of trilliums on the forest floor is beyond estimate.
 In autumn, sunlight filters through the trees, electrifying the fall leaf colors.